| Team

 this baffling.
 I know that any team who focused on their fitness

-twice a week throughout the year using the advanced techniques I
+twice a week throughout the year using would almost ensure they finished much higher up the league without even adding

 in the coaching, technique and skill work.